Frequently Asked Questions (FAQs)

 How does VYEPTI work?

-• VYEPTI binds to CGRP and prevents it from attaching to and activating the receptors
+• VYEPTI binds to CGRP, holding on tightly and stopping it from binding to its receptor

 The relationship between your body’s response to the medication and how VYEPTI prevents migraine is not known.